Migrating to a different server

 This ensures, should anything unforseen happen you can go back to your existing installation and provide your users with a running Nextcloud while debugging the problem.

-- While still having Nextcloud in maintenance mode (confirm!) and BEFORE
+While still having Nextcloud in maintenance mode (confirm!) and BEFORE changing the

 CNAMErecord in the DNS start up the database, Web server / application server on the new machine and point your web browser to the migrated Nextcloud instance.
 Confirm that you see the maintenance mode notice, that a logfile entry is written by both the Web server and Nextcloud and that no error messages occur.
 Then take Nextcloud out of maintenance mode and repeat.
 Log in as admin and confirm normal function of Nextcloud.